RicardoRisson/overclockme/README.md

 # Start the development server
 npm run dev

-    Note: The project currently simulates a login — no real backend or API validation is used (yet!).
+    🔧 Note: The login currently simulates API usage.
+Backend and persistence features are under construction.

 🌐 Contributing

-This project is fully open-source.
+This project is fully open-source and in active development.
 Feel free to fork it, open issues, suggest features, or submit pull requests.
+📜 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.
-See the license file for more info.
+See the LICENSE file for details.
-✨ Want to try Gemini?
+✨ Try Gemini (Free)

 Get your free Gemini API key here:
 👉 https://ai.google.dev/gemini-api/docs
 ```